WCAP Soldier-Athlete Sgt. 1st Class Joss aims to medal at Paralympics

 |0

 This work, WCAP Soldier-Athlete Sgt.
-1st Class Joss aims to medal at Paralympics [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+1st Class Joss aims to medal at Paralympics, by Stephen Warns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT